elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is "(reference)", scan the field given the rider (reference part); repeat.`

-`87.
-As you can see from the routine above, each field in a record has a type of its own, and may have a variety of other special features.
-We handle those with these 6 scanners:`
+87. As you can see from the routine above, each field in a record has a type of its own, and may have a variety of other special features.
+We handle those with these 6 scanners:

-To scan a field given a rider (type part):`
+`To scan a field given a rider (type part):`
 `If the compiler's abort flag is set, exit.`
 `If the rider's token is any numeric literal, scan the field given the rider (type part - byte array); exit.` `Scan the field given the rider (type part - normal).`

-To scan a field given a rider (type part - normal):` `If the compiler's abort flag is set, exit.`
+`To scan a field given a rider (type part - normal):` `If the compiler's abort flag is set, exit.`
 `If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '" then the rider's token then "'." and the rider; exit.`
 `If the rider's token is "another", put "other" into the field's name.`